Seaman's Beverages

 Seaman's Beverages was a family-run business involved in the manufacturing of carbonated beverages.
 It was established in 1939 by F.R.
 Seaman, and operated independently until 2002 where it was sold to The Pepsi Bottling Group.
-Only two of the beverage flavours survived into the modern era, and the brand was finally discontinued in 2020.
+Only two of the beverage flavours survived into the modern era, and the brand was discontinued in 2020.

 History

 The business was founded in 1939 by F. R. Seaman, after he acquired a loan of $2,500 from one of his cousins.
 He operated out of an old brick building that also served as his residence in the early years.
-He delivered soda to local stores in the backseat of his Ford jalopy.
-F. R Seaman married Jean MacLeod.
+He delivered soda to local stores in the backseat of his vehicle.